colinlienard/sv-router/docs/guide/code-based/setup.md

 # Setup

-Let's say that you already have created to components `Home.svelte` and `About.svelte` that you want to use as routes.
+Let's assume you've already created two components, `Home.svelte` and `About.svelte`, that you want to use as routes.

-You must first define the routes of your app in a file that will then export methods to use the router.
-Let's call this file `router.ts`.
+First, define your application's routes in a dedicated file that will export methods for interacting with the router.
+We'll name this file `router.ts`.

 ```ts [router.ts]
 import { createRouter } from 'sv-router';